Get in Touch

 • Identifying processes using files or sockets

-• Repeating a command at constant intervals
+• Repeating commands at constant intervals

-• Repeating a command in a loop over files
+• Repeating commands while looping over files

-• Starting a program from the GUI
+• Starting programs from the GUI

-• Customizing program startup
+• Customizing startup programs

-• Killing a process
+• Killing processes

 • Scheduling one-time tasks